Our Present and our Past

 Father Law served the parish as rector until 1988, when he was succeeded by The Rev. Frederick A. Buechner, who served our parish for over 24 years.

 The church celebrated a new ministry in 2012, when The Rev. Paul B. Hancock became our third rector.
-It is with Father Paul’s vision, teaching, and care that we move forward, celebrating our faith tradition at the same time as we embrace our future together as Christians.
+It was with Father Paul’s vision, teaching, and care that we moved forward, celebrating our faith tradition and embracing our future together as Christians.